Anti-Recidivism Coalition: Founding

 Budnick began to see many of the kids he worked with—in some of his college programs—come out of prison and going into universities, community colleges, and obtaining employment.
 Budnick saw a network of ex-offenders and ex-gang-members who were changing their lives.
 Then, Budnick and others started doing retreats where the formerly incarcerated young people would meet with mentors and lawyers, and eventually formed a private Facebook page where they organized events and provided support.

 In 2013, Budnick officially launched the Anti-Recidivism Coalition (ARC), a formal organization of formerly-incarcerated young adults who work to support one another, and that also aims to lower the number of people flowing into the criminal justice system through policy advocacy and community organizing.
 Budnick said "I started to see that there was not an organization out there that had high-achieving guys coming out of prison who could articulate why hope is important and why kids deserve a second chance and why kids are different from adults."

-As of 2015 Robert Downey Junior was serving on the board of the ARC.
+As of 2015 Robert Downey Jr. was serving on the board of the ARC.
 In 2019, Sam Lewis was appointed executive director of Anti-Recidivism Coalition.